 The Cais do Sertão Museum, located in Recife, is a cultural space dedicated to the appreciation and preservation of Sertanejo culture, especially the life and work of Luiz Gonzaga, the King of Baião.
 Opened in 2014, the Cais do Sertão Museum is one of the most modern and interactive in […]

-Recife of the Dutch and Dutch Invasion in Brazil
+Dutch Recife and the Dutch Invasion of Brazil

-Recife dos Holandeses began with the Dutch invasion that was part of the Dutch project to occupy and administer the Brazilian Northeast through the Dutch West India Company.
-In 1624 the Dutch had already created the West India Company and started plans for the expansion of their overseas domains in […]
+Recife dos Holandeses began with the Dutch invasion, which was part of the Dutch project to occupy and administer the north-east of Brazil through the Dutch West India Company.
+By 1624, the Dutch had already established the West India Company and were planning to expand their overseas territories in Africa […]